 When symptoms like paralysis are located on the right side of the body, there is a bleeding in the left hemisphere.
 This applies vice versa.

 The doctor makes the diagnosis of cerebral hemorrhage on the basis of failures found during physical examination.
 Because the symptoms of a cerebral hemorrhage and a cerebral infarction (blocked blood vessel) are very similar, a CT or MRI scan of the head will often be made.
 This way can be identified by which of the two conditions the patient is affected and the treatment can be determined.
-The treatment of cerebral infarction is actually very different from that of cerebral hemorrhage.
+Treatment of cerebral infarction is actually very different from that of cerebral hemorrhage.

-If the cause of the cerebral hemorrhage has been an aneurysm, then an attempt is made to treat the cerebral hemorrhage with surgery.
+If the cause of cerebral hemorrhage has been an aneurysm, then an attempt is made to treat the cerebral hemorrhage with surgery.
 This operation should take place as quickly as possible.
-During the operation, the doctor searches the place of the ruptured blood vessel and the vessel is closed.
+During the procedure, the doctor searches the place of the ruptured blood vessel and the vessel is closed.
 The objective of this operation is to reduce the risk of recurrence.
 Aneurysms may be treated in two ways:

 - Coiling.
 In this treatment, a catheter is introduced into the groin.
 A catheter is a thin tube which is shifted into the bloodstream.
 Through this tube, the doctor brings up a coil to fill up the aneurysms in the brains.
 This filler should ensure that they cannot burst anymore.

 - Clipping.
 A clip is placed onto the blood vessel by entering through the skull.
 This clip prevents blood entering the aneurysm.